phpstan/phpstan-symfony/README.md

 	- vendor/lookyman/phpstan-symfony/extension.neon
 parameters:
 	symfony:
-		container_xml_path: %rootDir%/../../../var/cache/dev/srcDevDebugProjectContainer.xml # or appDevDebugProjectContainer.xml for Symfony < 4
+		container_xml_path: %rootDir%/../../../var/cache/dev/appDevDebugProjectContainer.xml # or srcDevDebugProjectContainer.xml for Symfony 4+
 ```

 ## Limitations

 It can only recognize pure strings or `::class` constants passed into `get()` method.
 This follows from the nature of static code analysis.

-You have to provide a path to `srcDevDebugProjectContainer.xml` or similar xml file describing your container.
+You have to provide a path to `appDevDebugProjectContainer.xml` or similar xml file describing your container.

 ## Need something?